Resources & Partnerships

 Personal Care Products Council (PCPC)

-Bath & Body Works is a member of PCPC and a signatory to their Code of Commitment.
+In addition to being a member, Bath & Body Works is also a signatory to their Code of Commitment.
 This code requires its members to go beyond regulatory requirements in providing assurances of product integrity.
 These include voluntary filings of raw material and formula information with the U.S. Food and Drug Administration (FDA), as well as tracking and reporting certain consumer adverse reaction reports.
-PCPC has created a resource website, www.cosmeticsinfo.org, to give consumers easy access to credible, scientifically based information about cosmetics and personal care products and the ingredients used in them.
+PCPC has created a resource website to give consumers easy access to credible, scientifically based information about cosmetics and personal care products and the ingredients used in them.
 The site also links to other authoritative bodies and scientific research.
 At the cornerstone of PCPC’s safety initiatives is their Cosmetic Ingredient Review (CIR), an independent, non-profit body of scientific and medical experts who assess the safety of cosmetic ingredients in the U.S. This expert panel supplements the FDA oversight of cosmetic safety.

 Research Institute for Fragrance Materials (RIFM)